What Is Prediabetes?

 - Eat a lot of red and processed meat, drink sugary beverages, and don’t eat much fruit, veggies, nuts, whole grains, or olive oil

-- Are African American, Native American, Latino, or Pacific Islander
+- Are Black, Native American, Latino, or Pacific Islander

 - Are overweight or obese, especially if you have extra pounds around your middle (belly fat)